 Water is important for every living thing!
 Dive into the world of water and learn what water is made of, how valuable the finite resource is and ways the living world uses it.
 Students will use their investigative skills and test different water samples including the Des Moines River, the Botanical Water Garden and tap water.
 Schools can also bring their own water sample to test.
 After the water tests, students will create a filter using natural materials to remove sediment and other debris from water.
 This program is seasonally offered during the months of Sept. thru Nov. and March thru May.
 Limited to groups of 25 at one time.
 (6th-12th)

 This 45 minute guided tour will included opportunities for you and your students to learn about the garden in a whole different way.
 Botanical Garden educational staff or volunteers will lead an interactive walking tour of the conservatory and outdoor gardens (weather permitting).
 Besides learning the history of the Botanical Garden, tour groups will have the opportunity to explore and interact with different exhibits while participating in a scavenger hunt along the way.
 (All Grades)

 In this unguided experience, educators have the opportunity to visit the Botanical Garden and deliver their own content.
 This is perfect for educators who wish to bring in students for drawing, photography, and other educationally-related field trips.
 Classes that participate in Independent Study programs receive their own 90 minute period without distraction from other schools.
 Other visitors may be present.
 Teachers are permitted to use their own lessons and materials.
-Please discuss the specifics of your Independent Study with our School and Youth Coordinator to learn how you can lead an Independent Study with your class.
+Please discuss the specifics of your Independent Study with our Youth Education Coordinator to learn how you can lead an Independent Study with your class.
 (All Grades)